hujhax/austin-improv-wiki/Performers/Sara Farr.md

 Sara also designed the [[Austin Improv Collective]]'s "kitchen sink" logo.

-A post from her about the first improv show she ever saw:<blockquote><p>A stand-up show at a comedy club in Santa Monica (early 1990s; not Laugh Factory, not Comedy Store, hm...) while attending college at USC.
+A post from her about the first improv show she ever saw:
+> A stand-up show at a comedy club in Santa Monica (early 1990s; not Laugh Factory, not Comedy Store, hm...) while attending college at USC.
 The last set, after all the other stand-ups, was a group of LA character actors (whose names I can't remember, but who I distinctly remember were staring in sitcoms or playing secondary rolls in films).
 It was shockingly fun.
 I remember thinking, "Why weren't these guys the opening act???!!"
 The one game they played that I remember was "Directed Story".
-A year later, [[Performers/Tom Booker|Tom Booker]] and I unknowingly ALMOST crossed paths when my friends and I discussed going to see his production of "The Brady Bunch".</p>
+A year later, [[Performers/Tom Booker|Tom Booker]] and I unknowingly ALMOST crossed paths when my friends and I discussed going to see his production of "The Brady Bunch".
+>
+>

-<p>Also, saw some USC Theater students doing improv on the grass in the "quad".
+> Also, saw some USC Theater students doing improv on the grass in the "quad".
 Only thing I remember was them doing an improvised "Death By..." scene.
-Fav was "Death By Admissions" where the players grew old and died while waiting in line.</p></blockquote>
+Fav was "Death By Admissions" where the players grew old and died while waiting in line.

 ## Troupes
 * [[Troupes/ComedySportz|ComedySportz]]